 The mechanical clock changed everything slowly, then all at once.

-Weight-driven clocks with verge escapements appeared in European church towers in the late 13th and early 14th centuries.
+Weight-driven clocks with verge escapements – an early mechanism that converted the steady pull of a hanging weight into a regular tick-tock – appeared in European church towers in the late 13th and early 14th centuries.
 They were large, expensive, and not particularly accurate – drifting by perhaps fifteen minutes per day.
 But they worked at night, they worked in rain, and they kept the whole town on the same schedule.

 Then Galileo noticed something.
 In 1583, as the story goes, he watched a lamp swinging in the Cathedral of Pisa and timed it against his pulse.
 Every swing took the same amount of time, regardless of how far the lamp swung.
-He’d observed the isochronism of the pendulum – though he never built a pendulum clock himself.
+He’d stumbled on what physicists call isochronism – a pendulum’s swings take the same time regardless of how wide they are.
+He never built a pendulum clock himself.

 Christiaan Huygens did.
 In 1656, the Dutch mathematician and physicist built the first working pendulum clock, and the leap in accuracy was extraordinary: from roughly fifteen minutes of drift per day to about fifteen seconds per day.
 That’s an improvement of roughly sixty-fold.
 Huygens patented the design the following year and published the theory in Horologium Oscillatorium (1673), one of the great works of 17th-century physics.